Fabolin99/Album_Finder/README.md

 the API that Spotify provides to all developers.
 Not to mention that the program displays a user-friendly search bar that prompts the user for an artist.

-Thanks to all the token, url, and documentation provided by the API, the program is straightforward and easy to understand.
-I followed all the documentation that requests and retrieves all the information about the artist by looking for the artist ID number.

 [Album Finder Demonstration](https://www.youtube.com/watch?v=dnTlX1CR97o&ab_channel=FabianDiaz)

 # Development Environment